-Kindergarten through fifth grade students are not to bring any electronic devices such as iPhones, iPads, digital cameras, and watches that have text/calling features to school.

-Middle school students (grades 6-8) Students may not have watches that have text/calling features at school.
-Students in grades 6-8 may bring cellular phones only to school if they are needed to assist with transportation concerning after school activities.
-Cellular phones must be left in the student's backpack and are not to be turned on during the day.
-In some classes, teachers may choose to use a pocket chart for students to turn in cell phones for the duration of class.
+Students are not to bring any electronic devices such as iPods, digital cameras, and watches that have text/calling features to school.
+Middle school students (grades 6-8) may bring cellular phones to school if they are needed to assist with transportation concerning after school activities.
+Cellular phones must be left in the locker or student's backpack and are NOT to be turned on during the day.
 Cell phones are not to be used on the bus.
 If a student is seen with a cell phone, or if the phone rings, the phone will be taken and sent to the office.
-The parent will have to pick up the phone from the office.
+The parent will have to retrieve the phone from the office and pay the fine: \$5.00 for first offense, \$10.00 for second offense, \$25.00 for third offense.
 Cell phones will not be returned to students.
 The penalty can be increased exponentially if deemed necessary.
-If it is determined that a student uses a cell phone or other electronic device to take pictures or video during the school day, disciplinary action will be taken.
+If it is determined that a student uses a cell phone or other electronic device to take pictures during the school day, disciplinary action will be taken.
 If a student continually violates this policy, he/she may not be permitted to bring a cell phone to school.
 The school will not be held responsible for any electronic device that may be lost, stolen or destroyed.

+Locker Searches

-Locker Searches Student lockers, cubbies, purses, and backpacks may be searched periodically.
+Student lockers, cubbies, purses, and backpacks may be searched periodically.